ClusterHQ/flocker/docs/gettingstarted/installation.rst

 To install ``flocker-node`` on Fedora 20 you must install the RPM provided by the ClusterHQ repository.
 You must also install the ZFS package repository.
 The following commands will install the two repositories and the ``flocker-node`` package.
-Paste them into a root console on the target host:
+Paste them into a root console on the target node:

 .. code-block:: sh